hortonworks/cloudbreak-images/README.dev.md

  After saving the `Makefile` the modified values are applied to all subsequent image burns.

-Note: If you experience a failure during the SSH connection step, you might need to adjust the subnet_id and vpc_id values within the packer.json file.
+Note: If you experience a failure during the SSH connection step, you might need to adjust the SUBNET_ID and VPC_ID environment variable values.
+E.g.:
+`export SUBNET_ID=subnet-aaaaaaaaaaaaaaaa
+ export VPC_ID=vpc-aaaaaaaaaaaaaaaa`

   By default the transient EC2 instance will be created in the same VPC and Subnet as the process building the image.

 ## Customizing the Base Image